There’s no doubt that Diablo (all of them – especially Diablo III) made hack and slash games wildly popular.

 Selecting from 4 different classes, you’ll be able to experience the wild randomness that gave Torchlight its mass appeal.

-Adding in LAN and multiplayer features, this Torchlight sequel packs a powerful punch and has emerged as a serious threat to Diablo since it was released.
+Adding in LAN and multiplayer mode, this Torchlight sequel packs a powerful punch and has emerged as a serious threat to Diablo game since it was released.